rubenssohn/VARIANT_EXTRACTION/README.md

 The tutorial notebook under `notebooks/notebook_concisemodels_tutorial.ipynb` help you to get to know the most important functions for log preparation, model discovery, and evaluation.

-However, we also list of some of the most important functions below.
+However, we also list some of the most important functions below.
 #### Log import:
 - Import: `from varexpm.utils.data_importing import load_event_log`
 - `log = load_event_log("runningexample.xes", "input")`